6 Different Types of Termites

 Getting rid of clogged water and moisture in and out of the house is the most effective way to prevent termite infestation.
 Keep damp wood to a minimum.

 Finally, perform annual pest control.
-In addition, Subterranean termites are the most common on this list of different types of termites.
+In addition, Subterranean termites are the most common on this list of termites.

 Sub-Types Include